Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Results

-We report average and worst-case objective values (or optimization gaps relative to a numerical solver), and $\ell_1$ norms of equality and inequality constraint violations.
-When necessary, we use a continuous scalar merit function \eqref{eq:merit}, with a large penalty parameter $\rho$ serving as a numerical indicator of feasibility (e.g. $\rho = 10^5$ for \texttt{float32}).
+\textbf{Evaluation metrics.} We report average and worst-case objective values (or optimization gaps relative to a numerical solver IPOPT \cite{biegler2009large}), and $\ell_1$ norms of equality and inequality constraint violations over multiple random seeds.
+We use the merit loss $\mathcal{M}$, with large $\rho_{\text{merit}}$ serving as a numerical indicator of feasibility (e.g., $10^5$ for \texttt{float32}).
 Batched timing evaluations for all learning-based methods are evaluated on a single NVIDIA L40S or H200 GPU, while sequential timing evaluations for all methods (including the numerical solver) are run on Intel Xeon Platinum 8462Y+ CPUs.

-\subsection{Benchmark Problems}
+\subsection{Benchmark problems}

-\textbf{Synthetic Constrained Optimization.} We first evaluate our method on a challenging parametric optimization problem \cite{nguyen2025fsnet}: a nonsmooth nonconvex second-order cone program.
+\textbf{Synthetic constrained optimization.} We first evaluate our method on a challenging parametric optimization problem: a nonsmooth nonconvex second-order cone program \cite{nguyen2025fsnet}.
 The problem comprises 100 decision variables subject to 50 equality and 50 inequality constraints.
-For data collection, we correspond the solution quality for each instance with its maximum CPU solve time or, equivalently, the maximum number of solver iterations (see \cref{app:ssec:socp} and \cref{tab:socp:label_quality}).
-Result comparisons over 2,000 hold-out test instances across methods are reported in \cref{tab:socp:main}, with training dynamics shown in \cref{fig:socp:average_merit_epochs} and loss and merit landscape visualizations in \cref{fig:socp_loss_merit_landscape,fig:socp:merit_landscape}.
-We further conduct empirical analysis on the effect of label quality (\cref{fig:socp:merit_budgets}) and label quantity (\cref{fig:socp:merit_num_labels}).
+For label collection, we correspond the solution quality for each instance with its maximum CPU solve time or, equivalently, the maximum number of solver iterations (see Appendix~\ref{app:ssec:socp} and Table~\ref{tab:socp:label_quality}).
+Result comparisons over 2,000 hold-out test instances across methods are reported in Table~\ref{tab:socp:main}, with training dynamics shown in Figure~\ref{fig:socp:average_merit_epochs} and loss and merit loss landscape visualizations in Figures~\ref{fig:socp_loss_merit_landscape}~and~\ref{fig:socp:merit_loss_landscape}.
+We further conduct empirical analysis on the effect of label quality and label quantity (Figure~\ref{fig:socp:merit_loss_budgets}).